theislab/single-cell-best-practices/jupyter-book/preamble.md

 * No best-practices exist in any way and the topic is very recent.
 We cannot recommend best practices nor do we know how to conduct this analysis step properly.
 We show one way to tackle the issue.
 The traffic light color for these chapters is SOMETHING.

-* For COLOR colored chapters no clear, community agreed, best practices exist.
-There may be one benchmark paper already out, but evidence is sparse.
+* For COLOR colored chapters, no clear, community-agreed, best practices exist.
+There may be one benchmark paper already out, but the evidence is sparse.
 Furthermore, we may be very experienced in the analysis of discussion and can therefore wholeheartedly recommend an analysis workflow and know the pitfalls to be aware of.

 * Topics for which explicit best practices exist with evidence of several strong benchmarking are colored in COLOR.
 Generally, we are confident in our recommendations and strongly recommend readers to take our suggestions into account for their own analyses.

 SHOW SOME OF MESHALS COOL IMAGES HERE

-All of our chapters feature extensive lists of references and we encourage readers to consult the primary sources for our statements.
-Our summaries cannot always capture the full reasoning for our recommendations although we try to provide the required background whenever possible.
+All of our chapters feature extensive lists of references, and we encourage readers to consult the primary sources for our statements.
+Our summaries cannot always capture the full reasoning for our recommendations, although we try to provide the required background whenever possible.

 ## Prerequisites